devbret/online-opsec/README.md

 Economic dangers can include theft of digital currencies or loss of a job.

 ### Relevancy
-The need to be secure (which is at the root or a prodocut of privacy, safety and remaining informed) when using the Internet (when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
+The need to be secure (which is at the root or a product of privacy, safety and remaining informed) when using the Internet (in other words, when creating a digital footprint) is relevant to everyone; regardless of who, what, why, how, where and/or when one is.
 This is a consequence of and opportunity for/from an open Internet.
 Savvy users must thus be proactive to ensure effective participation.

-Moving forward, threat models are covered first, followed by specific tools; extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal state indeed.
+Moving forward, threat models are covered first, followed by specific tools; extensions in the pursuit of reaching for that meta (yet granular) agency, an ideal asset indeed.

 ## Threat Models
 A threat model is a structured and systematic means by which individuals can identify potential vulnerabilities, understand the implications of each and respond accordingly in order to mitigate any potential damage.
-The intention behind threat modeling, as mentioned on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model), is to offer an, "*...analysis of what controls or defenses need to be included, given the nature of the system, the probable attacker's profile, the most likely attack vectors, and the assets most desired by an attacker.*" In other words, designing a threat model is the conducting of an organized review of one's current situation and possible/foreseeable future dangers therein.
+The intention behind threat modeling, as mentioned on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model), is to offer an, "*...analysis of what controls or defenses need to be included, given the nature of the system, the probable attacker's profile, the most likely attack vectors, and the assets most desired by an attacker.*" In other words, designing a threat model is the conducting of an organized review of one's current situation and possible or foreseeable future dangers therein.

 The objective for deploying a threat model is to determine what can go wrong inside a given set of variables; providing the modeler tactical advantages that might have otherwise been missed from lack of perspective and preparation.
+The use of threat models is akin to doing one's homework on probable realities.
+Best done (according to [Martin Fowler](https://martinfowler.com/articles/agile-threat-modelling.html#ThreatModellinglittleAndOften)) a little bit at a time, but frequently.

 There is an underlying or common pattern among many threat models, generally consisting of five interrelated steps/phases.
 The first step is to identify the information/assest(s) that are critical to your operation.
 The second step or phase is to conduct an analysis of the possible threats to what you're protecting (what you value).
 The third step is to conduct a review of how you might be vulnerable to the attacks identified in the previous step.
 The fourth step is to map out how likely your risk is given the information generated so far.
 And the fifth phase/step includes deploying any appropriate countermeasures.